PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--stickyMacAllowList` (array): The initial list of MAC addresses for sticky Mac allow list.
 Only applicable when 'accessPolicyType' is 'Sticky MAC allow list'
 - `--stickyMacAllowListLimit` (integer): The maximum number of MAC addresses for sticky MAC allow list.
 Only applicable when 'accessPolicyType' is 'Sticky MAC allow list'
 - `--stormControlEnabled` (boolean): The storm control status of the switch port
+- `--adaptivePolicyGroupId` (string): The adaptive policy group ID that will be used to tag traffic through this switch port.
+This ID must pre-exist during the configuration, else needs to be created using adaptivePolicy/groups API.
+Cannot be applied to a port on a switch bound to profile.
+- `--peerSgtCapable` (boolean): If true, Peer SGT is enabled for traffic through this switch port.
+Applicable to trunk port only, not access port.
+Cannot be applied to a port on a switch bound to profile.

 - `--flexibleStackingEnabled` (boolean): For supported switches (e.g. MS420/MS425), whether or not the port has flexible stacking enabled.